 Regular trains run direct from the station to Birmingham, Cardiff, Knutsford, Liverpool, London, Manchester, Shrewsbury, and the North Wales Coast – and many other day-trip destinations.

-In 2012 Chester Railway Station won the Principal Stations Award in the Cheshire Best Kept Station Competition.
+Chester Railway Station has won a number of awards in Cheshire Best Kept Station Competition.

 Chester Station is managed by Arriva Trains Wales.